 Rachel Lense

-Writer / Photographer
+Writer / Artist / Photographer

 Hi, I'm Rachel.
 As it says above, I'm a writer and a photographer, but I just think of myself of as an eternally curious person.
 I'm driven to explore—to experience the world and its many inhabitants as authentically as possible.
 I'm eager to listen and learn, to document, to think deeply and create.